7 Steps to a Successful NDIN Application

 6. Address Any FDA Deficiencies or Additional Requests

 If the FDA finds gaps in your submission, they may request additional information.
-The most common issues involve missing toxicology or clinical safety data, incomplete ingredient identity details, and inconsistencies in manufacturing documentation.
+The most common issues involve lack of adequate safety evidence and submission of an incomplete application.

 Addressing these concerns promptly helps keep the application on track.
 Companies should ensure they have the necessary scientific evidence and work with regulatory experts to resolve any issues efficiently.